capnramses/antons_opengl_tutorials_book/README.md

 ###64-bit Apple OS X###

-I don't have an Apple machine so these may not all have a Makefile available right away.
-I'll do my best to update this and test all the projects - check back for updates.
-The Apple drivers are not great - expect bugs in some demos.

 * install the GNU Compiler Collection - usually by installing XCode
 * open a terminal and cd to the demo of choice

 `make -f Makefile.osx`

+* I just got an OS X machine and tweaked all the demos.
+See Issues tab for remaining tasks.

 ###Windows with GCC###